Don Barry Mason: Drug reform campaigner

 As the head of PSI, Mason carried the torch for drug policy reform through a series of public appearances and televised debates and documentaries on drugs and their impact on society.
 Mason was a steadfast defender of the principle of cognitive liberty, and he made public statements in defence of the freedom of speech.
 When his friend, Michael Marlow, was charged with incitement for publishing a cannabis manual, Mason defended him by stating, “Here we are at the end of the millennium, and we are burning books.
 I said to the police, "What are you trying to do - force us to go into organised crime?"

 Early life

 Mason was born into a prominent theatrical family in Huddersfield, West Yorkshire, England, UK.
-His father was Frank Mason, a cousin of the actor, James Mason.
-Mason's grandfather was the understudy and stand-in for the actor and comedian, George Formby, and his cousin, Barry Mason, is the popular songwriter who wrote the massive hit, “Delilah,” for Tom Jones.
+His father was Frank Mason, & his grandfather was also Frank Mason he was the understudy and stand-in for the actor and comedian, George Formby, who was a childhood friend.
+Frank's brother was Cecil Mason a journalist at the Wigan Observer, he can be seen in photos overhearing a conversation from The Prince of Wales (later Edward Vlll) His son was 2nd cousin to Barry, also named Barry Mason, the popular songwriter who wrote the massive hit, “Delilah,” for Tom Jones.

 Although he was tempted to follow the family tradition, Mason accepted paternal advice and was swiftly appointed as a trainee stockbroker in the Manchester Stock Exchange where he worked as a financial researcher into securities and investments.
 However, after demonstrating considerable promise for the profession, Mason tired of the pretensions of the financial marketplace with its tedious culture of profits and its boring spread-sheet analysis of the world, and he yearned for a return to his cultural roots in the arts and letters.